 I have a son who absolutely loves Campbell’s tomato soup.
 I’ve tried a bunch of homemade versions of tomato soup, but he just wants the canned stuff.
 Birthday dinner?
 Campbell’s tomato soup.
 Got a cold?
 Campbell’s tomato soup.
 Lunch date with Mom?
 Campbells tomato soup.
 He LOVES the stuff.

-Plus, I love my tomato powder for so many reasons (convenient, made from fully ripened tomatoes, VERY cost effective, no additives) and want to be able to use it for all things tomato.
+Plus, I love my tomato powder for so many reasons (convenient, made from fully ripened tomatoes, VERY cost effective, no additives), and want to be able to use it for all things tomato.
 It is my very favorite “food storage” product…one that I would use regularly even if I wasn’t at all into preparedness.
 And the idea of storing just one 100% tomato product instead of multiple (canned with aditives) products is appealing.
-I already use it to make minestrone soup, spaghetti sauce, vegetable beef soup, enchilada sauce (recipe to come), enchilada soup, bayou pasta, chili, and even ketchup (recipe to come).
+I already use it to make spaghetti sauce, vegetable beef soup, enchilada sauce, enchilada soup, bayou pasta, chili, and even ketchup.
 I’d love to be able to continue to add to that list!

 And water…so I guess that makes six ingredients. (-:

-Add 4.5 cups water to a pot and heat till almost boiling.
+Add 4.5 cups water to a pot, and heat until almost boiling.
 Then whisk in tomato powder.
 It will turn a bit frothy.
 Turn heat down to medium low.

-Let soup come back up to a simmer, then turn heat off and add milk:
+Let soup come back up to a simmer, and then turn heat off and add milk.